-All anaesthetists should be fully familiarised with all remote areas of anaesthetic provision prior to undertaking anaesthetic procedures in that location, e.g., as part of their induction process.79 This should include familiarisation with the layout of the hospital and the location of emergency equipment and drugs, access to guidelines and protocols, information on how to summon support/assistance, and assurance that the anaesthetist is capable of using the equipment in that hospital.
-All staff inductions should be documented.

-- At all times, anaesthetists in training should be supervised at an appropriate level (1-4), which varies depending on the stage of training, their previous experience and capability, their familiarity with the specific remote site and the complexity of the procedure.80 - All anaesthetists with a job plan including sessions in non-theatre anaesthesia should be able to demonstrate continued competency through maintenance of an appropriate level of experience, and ongoing participation in relevant continuing professional development.^{2,3,81} - 546 4.4 There should be regular multidisciplinary in situ simulation training to standardise clinical 547 practice.
-Non-theatre anaesthesia requires' collaborative working across many specialities.
-548 Non-technical skills are an important element of working across multiple teams and improve 549 the performance and outcomes of non-theatre services.82 - Training and education in the safe delivery of sedation techniques in the non-theatre environment should be provided.
-The non-theatre environment is a high risk environment with a recognised increase in morbidity and mortality.
-Evaluation of individual and team situational awareness should reduce reported complications.^{83,84} - 4.6 Hospitals should consider involving an anaesthetist in the training of 'non-anaesthetic sedation practitioners.^{2,3}
+- 4.1 All anaesthetists should be fully familiar with all remote areas of anaesthetic provision prior to undertaking anaesthetic procedures in that location (e.g. as part of their induction process).
+This should include familiarisation with the layout of the hospital and the location of emergency equipment and drugs, access to guidelines and protocols, information on how to summon support/assistance, and assurance that the anaesthetist is capable of using the equipment in that hospital.
+All staff inductions should be documented. - 4.2 At all times, anaesthetists in training should be supervised at an appropriate level (1-4), which varies depending on their stage of training, their previous experience and capability, their familiarity with the specific remote site, and the complexity of the procedure. - 4.3 All anaesthetists with a job plan including sessions in non-theatre anaesthesia should be able to demonstrate continued competency through maintenance of an appropriate level of experience, and ongoing participation in relevant continuing professional development. - 4.4 There should be regular multidisciplinary in-situ simulation training to standardise clinical practice.
+Non-theatre anaesthesia requires collaborative working across many specialties.
+Non-technical skills are an important element of working across multiple teams and improve the performance and outcomes of non-theatre services. - 4.5 Training and education in the safe delivery of sedation techniques in the non-theatre environment should be provided.
+The non-theatre environment is a high-risk environment with a recognised increase in morbidity and mortality.
+Evaluation of individual and team situational awareness should reduce reported complications. - 4.6 Hospitals should consider involving an anaesthetist in the training of 'non-anaesthetic sedation practitioners'.

-556 5 Organisation and administration
+5 Organisation and administration